Dog Sign Langauge: Top 10 Hand Signals for Dogs

 • Command your dog at a distance without needing to shout.

-• Increases your furry friend’s focus on you.
+• Increases your furry friend’s focus on you with a visual cue.

 Tools for Training Basic Dog Commands